laurence-bird/comms-templates/README.md

 ## Errors

-The various aspects of the returned CommTemplate are wrapped by the ErrorsOr data type, which is just a type alias for [Validated](http://eed3si9n.com/herding-cats/Validated.html) datatype provided by Cats.
+The various aspects of the returned CommTemplate are wrapped by the ErrorsOr data type, which is just a type alias for the [Validated](http://eed3si9n.com/herding-cats/Validated.html) datatype provided by Cats.
 In this way the library is able to return as much information about template issues, rather than just failing fast.

 ## How to use